Kinjutsu00/XSSscanner/README.md

 A messy and not optimized web application that just do his work	correctly and in just 50 seconds.

+This is a free software, do everythig you want, modify it, change it, share it, BUT:

+	Be conscious!
-You can test a site only if you are the owner or if the owner asks you!
+	<b>You can test a site only if you are the owner or if the owner formally asks you!<b>
+	I do not take any responsibility of your usage.

 This app work only with a site that has form, a site without form will stall this app